Changes to Marguerita St Rotorua floated

 Rotorua Rural Community Board representatives had also recommended that the rural sector be considered as key stakeholders, he said.

-Letters were hand delivered to those "most affected, being residents and businesses on Marguerita and White Streets" on June 29, he said.
+Letters were hand delivered to those "most affected, being residents and businesses on Marguerita and White Sts" on June 29, he said.

 The council had also held a drop-in session on Tuesday night at the racecourse.